 Recent graduates of the Medical Assisting program returning to enroll in the Practical Nursing program are eligible to apply for a PN Grant to offset the double tuitions.
 Applicants to the Practical Nursing program who hold a valid CNA certification may apply for the CNA Community Service grant.
 During the first term when a new program is being launched, applicants to those programs may be awarded a New Program grant.
 Recent high school graduates or GED recipients may be awarded a Porter and Chester High School grant.
-Applicants with exceptional financial need are eligible to be nominated by the educational funding staff to receive a PCI grant to meet their remaining need.
-Applicants who are receiving educational funding under the Trade Adjustment Act, but whose remaining need after allowable adjustments for other grants exceeds their funding agency's tuition cap are eligible for a TAA grant to meet their remaining need and help them qualify for their TAA funding.
+Applicants who are receiving educational funding under the Trade Adjustment Act. whose remaining after need allowable adjustments for other grants exceeds their funding agency's tuition cap are eligible for a TAA grant to meet their remaining need and help them qualify for their TAA funding.